Wisegirlie/Theatre-App/README.md

 ### Notes

-* Database: I am using a local MongoDB for testing and simplificatio.
-You can connect the app to an MongoDB in the cloud to provide full availavility of data in any context.
+* I am using a local MongoDB Database for testing during development.
+You can connect the app to an MongoDB on the cloud to provide full availavility of data in any context.

 ## Release information

 ### Version: 2.0.
-April 2025.
-(Still under development)
+April 2025. (still under development)
-New release by Gabriela Waisman.
+Remade by Gabriela Waisman.
 *  100% Complete Front-End makeover.
 *  UI / UX Enhancement
 *  Responsiveness Addition
 *  Navigation enhancement
-*  Back-End optimization.
+*  Back-End optimization
+*  Addition of new fields in the database
+*  New features
-*  New app design.
+*  New app design

 ### Version 1.0.
 August 2024.
+Creation of a working app with basic operations.
+This initial version was developed quickly for demonstration purposes, so most features were not included, and database fields were kept to a minimum.
 Contributors:
 - Rebecca Liu
 - Mauro Zegarra